 That’s already a massive—and massively talented—cast.
 But Gaiman says “there are more delights and nightmares” left to cast.
 And the show has a “few more secrets” up its sleeves.

 The show began filming in October of 2020.
 COVID hit the “pause button” on the show.
 But Gaiman says some episodes are already complete.
-Netflix has yet to announce a premiere.
-Whenever it airs though, it will be a long-awaited Dream come true.
+Netflix has now announced it will release on August 5.
+It will be a long-awaited Dream come true.

 Originally published May 28, 2021.